-Owning a car all by itself is an expensive undertaking.
+Owning a car is an expensive undertaking on its own.
 According to a 2014 survey by AAA, the average cost of car ownership is nearly $9,000 a year based on driving about 15,000 miles.
-That, of course, includes everything required to keep a car going, from auto insurance to maintenance and buying fuel.
+That includes everything required to keep a car going, such as insurance, registration, maintenance, and fuel costs.
 But owing money on a vehicle makes it even more expensive.
+Paying cash for it in the first place is a way to minimize your debt if your financial situation allows it.

 Five Reasons to Pay Cash For a Car

-There's no doubt that it will feel tough to empty your savings account to buy something as expensive as a new car while knowing that it will go down in value.
-That alone will make you reluctant to buy a costly vehicle.
-Financing a car makes it psychologically more comfortable to spend more money.
+It will feel tough to empty your savings account to buy something as expensive as a new car while knowing that depreciation will be a factor from day one.
+Financing can feel better initially, even though many people end up owing more on the loan than the car is worth.
 After all, the only cash you're likely laying on the table is the down payment and maybe your trade-in.
-As long as the car payment is affordable, most people don't think twice about the price of the car at the end of the car loan.
+As long as the car payment is affordable, most people don't think twice about the car's price at the end of the car loan.
+But interest adds up, and over time, financing is a costlier proposition.

-There are a few ways this can happen, depending on where your car buying adventures take you.
+There are a few ways that buying the car outright can lead to further savings.
 For example, private sellers often sell their vehicles well below what dealers ask for them.
 In another instance, not having to finance might make dealers willing to go lower on a used car to get rid of it.
 Financing is almost always tougher on a used car anyway.
 You also give yourself more options when you can pay cash as you can easily choose between private sellers and dealers.
+You may lose out on rebates from the car dealer or manufacturer for those who finance through their approved lender or credit union.

-The most obvious way that paying cash for a car makes financial sense is not having to pay interest.
-For example, if you finance a car that costs around $12,000 at an interest rate of just below six percent, you will end up paying about $15,000 at the end of the car loan of 60 months.
-The longer the car loan length, the higher the interest rate and the more expensive the car, the more you end up paying in the end.
+The most obvious way that paying cash for a car makes financial sense is not paying interest.
+For example, if you finance a used car that costs around $12,000 at an interest rate of just below 6%, you will end up paying about $15,000 at the end of the car loan of 60 months.
+The longer the car loan length, the higher the interest rate, and the more expensive the car, the more you end up paying in the end.
+Even with an interest rate below 1%, that added amount for every dollar financed adds up.

 How To Pay Cash at a Car Dealer if You Have Your Own Money